top of page

 DHEA levels naturally peak in early adulthood and then gradually decline with age, often beginning in the late 20s or early 30s.
 By the time a woman reaches her mid-40s to 50s, DHEA levels can be significantly lower than they were earlier in life.
 This decline happens around the same time many women experience perimenopause and menopause, which has led to growing interest in DHEA supplementation.

-What different researchers suggest DHEA may potentially support:
+What different researchers suggest DHEA for women over 45 may potentially support:

 1. Energy and Mood Lower DHEA levels have been associated in some studies with fatigue and changes in mood.
 Supplementation may help some women feel more energetic or emotionally balanced, although results vary.